SIOS-Technology-Inc/dacrane/doc/concept/index.md

 ## Plugin Extension

-Gantry Crane's pluggable design allows for additional infrastructure and apps to be easily deployed.
+Dacrane's pluggable design allows for additional infrastructure and apps to be easily deployed.
 Promote open development so that many infrastructures and apps are supported.

 ## Environmental Replication

-Gantry Crane can easily create multiple equivalent environments.
+Dacrane can easily create multiple equivalent environments.
 You can even change some of them into mock applications or deploy applications on your local PC.

+# Model Cases